Royal Botanic Garden, Sydney: Developments in the twenty-first century

 From 2011 onwards the relocation of a growing colony of roosting grey-headed flying foxes (bats) in the Palm Grove has resulted in slow renewal of that area.
 The roosting activities of the bats had caused the death of a number of highly significant trees and previous attempts using noise, sprinklers and lights had proved ineffective in encouraging the animals to move.
-In Autumn 2014 Palm Grove was restored, with over 1300 palm species being donated by Illawarra businessman and conservationist Colin Wilson, after he saw the damage flying foxes (bats) had caused.
+In Autumn 2014 Palm Grove was restored, with over 1300 palm species being donated by Illawarra businessman and conservationist Colin Wilson, after he saw the damage flying foxes had caused.
 Efforts to grow this collection will help secure the survival of many very rare species.
 The Palm Grove was once internationally recognised as one of the best in the world.
 The goal was to restore it to equal or surpass its past glory and give an opportunity to see a wide range of palms.
 At their peak some 22,000 grey-headed flying foxes roosted in the Palm Grove and Gardens.
 The former was their favoured spot.
 They killed 28 mature trees, 30 palms and many understorey plants.
 The Royal Botanic Gardens and Domain Trust commenced a successful flying-fox relocation programme in 2012.

 In July 2015 the Minister announced organisational changes to transform the Royal Botanic Gardens and Domain Trust into a more efficient and responsive organisation.
 He revealed the name of the new Biome project will be "The Calyx", which opened in 2016.
 He also announced a 26% increase in agency budget over 2014–15 estimates.